Home » Our Services » Bat & Avian Research & Monitoring » Prairie Grouse

 WEST has worked with the Western Association of Fish and Wildlife Agencies to estimate range-wide lesser prairie-chicken population sizes annually since 2012 by inventorying leks (mating sites) within four ecoregions of Kansas, Colorado, New Mexico, Oklahoma, and Texas.
 Lesser prairie-chickens were counted on leks by WEST biologists using helicopters during the spring breeding season.
 The objective of these surveys was to implement consistent, statistically robust surveys and analysis methods to estimate lesser prairie-chicken population size and lek abundance to inform population trends that can be used in management decisions.

 Over the last decade, WEST has been on the forefront in research that investigates the effects of wind energy facilities on grouse behavior by implementing the first-ever research studies that evaluate population-level effects of wind energy facilities on greater sage-grouse, lesser prairie-chickens, and sharp-tailed grouse.
-These studies are multi-year studies that have occured in Kansas, Wyoming, and South Dakota, where individuals are tracked via Global Positioning System transmitters to record movements and population fitness parameters.
+These studies are multi-year studies that have occurred in Kansas, Wyoming, and South Dakota, where individuals are tracked via Global Positioning System transmitters to record movements and population fitness parameters.
 The overall goal of this research is to establish the population-level effects of wind energy development, grouse seasonal habitat selection, demography, and lek attendance.
 These studies represent the only situation in the US where the response of these grouse populations to the infrastructure associated with wind energy development has been investigated.
 The results of these studies will better inform management actions surrounding prairie grouse conservation.